lindem/FirstContract/README.md

 return a non-negative, proper number, and you want code to die then and there if that isn't the case, then contracts are a tool to do that.

+## getting firstcontract

+You can install firstcontract through npm, by typing

+     npm install firstcontract

+or by cloning this repository.
+The module is written in TypeScript, which I am learning at the moment.
+Ideas to improve are welcome.

 ## how it works

 A trivial example: